Recruitment Costs: Recruit Like Google Without Spending Big Bucks!

 What can we learn from Google about recruitment costs

-What’s more, high quality people are more likely to abandon poorly run recruitment processes or online applications.
+What’s more, high quality people are more likely to abandon poorly run recruitment processes or online applications that fail at seeking talent.
 They dislike automated recruitment processes and much prefer a high touch recruitment process with real human recruiters that know what they are talking about.

 Attracting quality people can be a problem and can entail high recruitment costs, Laslo explains, when you don’t have talent pools, communities or carefully curated talent networks to draw upon.
 It is important to use a multi sourcing and selection strategy.
 Don’t just rely on hiring algorithms.

 Google, for example, has publicly discussed its goal to change the demographic makeup of its workforce, which is overwhelmingly male and white or Asian.
 Yet the 2017 edition of Google’s diversity report shows that Google is finding this a challenging task: only 2 percent of its staff are black, 3 percent Hispanic, 75% of leaders are men, and 20% of tech staff are women, but 48% of no tech staff are women – pointing to the challenges of changing workforce demographics and recruiting by numbers.

 Recruitment costs and times have increased by 26 days per recruit compared to 10 years ago according to the Corporate Executive Board.